Overview of Vampire: The Eternal Struggle

 - Spend two transfers to move 1 blood counter from a minion in your uncontrolled region to your pool.

 - Spend four transfers and burn a pool to move a vampire from your crypt to your uncontrolled region (drawing from the top, as always).

-At the end of your influence phase, any vampire in your uncontrolled region with a number of blood counters on him equal to (or more than) his capacity becomes controlled.
-The vampire is turned face up and moved to the ready region, untapped.
+At any time during this phase, if a vampire has at least as many blood counters as his capacity, the player can move that vampire face up to the ready region, unlocked.
 The counters are kept on him to represent his blood (counters in excess of his capacity drain off immediately as usual).
+If the vampire grants additional transfers, those can’t be used on this turn because transfers are gained at the start of the influence phase.
 Other types of crypt cards are handled similarly.

 Nora comes to her influence phase.
 She has four transfers to spend, but only 2 pool.
 She sees that she has built up 8 blood counters on a vampire with a blood capacity of 10, and she thinks she can win the game if she gets it into play.
 However, she cannot use both counters in her pool to put it into play because that would put her out of the game.
 She had invested a couple of blood counters in a vampire with a blood capacity of 7 on a previous turn, so she spends two of her four transfers to take back 1 of those counters and put it in her pool.
 Now she has 3 pool and two transfers left to spend.
 She spends the two transfers by moving 2 of the 3 blood counters from her pool to the vampire with the blood capacity of 10 and moves that vampire to the ready region.

 For Imbued crypt cards, refer to the Imbued Rules Appendix.